 Skills and attributes:

-The more common skills and attributes required may include, but not be limited to:
+The more common skills and attributes that are needed for this role may include:

-- Advanced computer software skills, including Excel and accounting packages
+Intermediate computer software skills, including Excel and other accounting packages

 To help start your recruitment process, click here to access our job description template.